Extreme Climate Impacts

 Adverse effects include saturation of ground to the point that subsequent surface runoff, combined with the heavy rain, leads to swollen rivers and streams, some of which overflow their banks and produce localised flooding.

 Typically, direct damages occur near the base of hillslopes and close to burst riverbanks, and include flooded basements in homes, washed out roads, culverts, bridges and road shoulders, and severed water lines.
-Recent cases include (1) Flat Bay River, south of Stephenville: at least twice in the past decade, from heavy frontal system rainfalls; (2) Goulds-Mount Pearl-Manuels (northeast Avalon): 70-80mm rainfall in a few hours from tropical storm Hortense, 15 September 1996 (3) Burin peninsula and Bonavista Bay areas: 100-130mm in 24 hours from tropical storm Luis, 10-11 September, 1995.
+Notable cases include (1) Flat Bay River, south of Stephenville: at least twice in the 1990s, from heavy frontal system rainfalls; (2) Goulds-Mount Pearl-Manuels (northeast Avalon): 70-80mm rainfall in a few hours from tropical storm Hortense, 15 September 1996 (3) Burin peninsula and Bonavista Bay areas: 100-130mm in 24 hours from tropical storm Luis, 10-11 September, 1995.

 (5) Heavy rainfall combined with rapid snowmelt

 The joint occurrence of a very heavy rainfall event and temperatures well above freezing, together with substantial and rapid snowmelt, presents a potentially dangerous flooding situation.
 This is especially true for larger river catchments with extensive upland headwater areas that favour significant prior snow retention and orographic magnification of the intensity of the rainstorm.
 An exceptional case of this phenomenon took place in January, 1983 over south-central sections of the island, which resulted in the worst case of flood damage in the province that has been documented.
-Between January 12-14 rainfall exceeding 200mm fell over a broad upland area extending north from Head of Bay d'Espoir to the headwaters of the Northwest Gander River and including southern tributaries of the Exploits River.
+Between January 12-14 rainfall exceeding 200mm fell over a broad upland area extending north from the town of Milltown-Head of Bay d'Espoir to the headwaters of the Northwest Gander River and including southern tributaries of the Exploits River.

 Much of the rain occurred in association with the warm sector of a deepening low pressure system to the south, which also fed very mild air into the region on the 13-14th (maximum temperatures exceeding 10°C).

-As a result, the impact of the exceptional rainfall was supplemented by rapid melt of thesnowcover, which exceeded 40cm depth over northern sections of the affected area.
+As a result, the impact of the exceptional rainfall was supplemented by rapid melt of the snow cover, which exceeded 40cm depth over northern sections of the affected area.

 The impacts were greatest downstream within the Exploits River valley, particularly at Bishop's Falls, where unprecedented flood damages, amounting to over $33 million within the Exploits basin, affected many buildings, Abitibi-Price hydro facilities, recreational sites, roads, water supply and sewer systems.